-The Lancrin group studies the haematopoietic system and looks to develop strategies to improve methods for generating blood cells from stem cells.
+The Lancrin group studies the hematopoietic system and looks to develop strategies to improve methods for generating blood cells from pluripotent stem cells.

 Previous and current research

-The continuous generation of blood cells throughout life relies on the existence of haematopoietic stem cells (HSC) generated during embryogenesis.
-They have the ability to self-renew and to generate all types of blood cells.
-Any pathology affecting these cells could lead to the development of serious diseases such as leukaemia and anaemia.
-That is why understanding how HSC and haematopoietic progenitors are produced during embryonic life is so important.
+In adulthood, the continuous generation of blood cells relies on the existence of hematopoietic stem cells (HSC), which have the ability to self-renew and generate all blood cell types.
+Any pathology affecting these cells could lead to the development of serious diseases such as leukemia and anemia.

 Future projects and goals

-Recently, the generation of the ESC-like induced pluripotent stem cells (iPSC) from fully differentiated cell types, such as skin fibroblast, provided a major breakthrough in the field of regenerative medicine.
-Indeed iPSC offer a great opportunity to implement replacement therapy by bypassing the use of human embryos to generate ESC, therefore decreasing ethical concerns.
+The generation of the ESC-like induced pluripotent stem cells (iPSC) from fully differentiated cell types, such as skin fibroblast, provided a major breakthrough in the field of regenerative medicine.
 However, important work has to be done to differentiate efficiently iPSC or ESC toward specific cell types including blood cell progenitors such as HSC.

-Consequently, in order to better understand the development of the haematopoietic system, the focus of our research is to unravel the mechanisms underlying the generation of haemogenic endothelium from its precursor, the haemangioblast, and its subsequent commitment to haematopoiesis.
-Combining genomics, time-lapse microscopy, and loss and gain of function experiments in vitro and in vivo, we plan to identify and study the genes responsible for the generation of the first blood progenitors during embryonic life.
-Our research will bring a further understanding of the mechanisms of cell fate decisions leading to the production of the first haematopoietic cells and enable the development of new strategies to improve methods of blood cell generation from ESC or iPSC for regenerative medicine.
+Consequently, the focus of our research is to unravel the mechanisms underlying the formation of HSC from endothelial cells.
+Combining single cell transcriptomics, computational biology, time-lapse microscopy, and loss and gain of function experiments in vitro and in vivo, we plan to identify signaling pathways and transcriptional regulators involved in the generation of hematopoietic stem and progenitor cells during embryonic life.
+Our research will help the development of new strategies to improve methods of blood cell generation from ESC or iPSC for regenerative medicine.